ZhaoqunZhong/ZhaoqunZhong.github.io/_posts/2020-8-5-run-orbslam3-on-android.md

                   "Allocator::value_type must be same type as value_type");
 ```
 Although this temporary fixes the compile errors, it's really terrible to mess up with the library source code, which might affects other projects on this computer.

+### Update

+About the static_assert errors, according to Eigen's doc about [Assertions](https://eigen.tuxfamily.org/dox/TopicAssertions.html)

+>Disabling assertions

+>Assertions cost run time and can be turned off.
+You can suppress eigen_assert by defining EIGEN_NO_DEBUG before including Eigen headers.
+EIGEN_NO_DEBUG is undefined by default unless NDEBUG is defined.

+>EIGEN_NO_DEBUG - disables Eigen's assertions if defined.
+Not defined by default, unless the NDEBUG macro is defined (this is a standard C++ macro which disables all asserts).

+So defining NDEBUG should solve both these two problems, although I gone through the trouble to test it.